A Measurement-Based Spatially Consistent Channel Model for Distributed MIMO in Industrial Environments: Conclusions

 \section{Conclusions}

-A comprehensive analysis has been conducted based on data gathered from a unique D-MIMO channel measurement campaign in an industrial environment.
+A comprehensive analysis has been conducted based on data collected from a unique D-MIMO channel measurement campaign in an industrial environment.
 A new approach for classifying obstruction that is derived from lidar data and approximated from the first Fresnel zone is presented, including a state transition graph.
-The assumption that there are almost always (a few or several) strong links in D-MIMO systems is confirmed and a quantification based on measurement data is provided, showing what one can expect from a real scenario.
-Another D-MIMO characteristic paving the way for ultra-reliable communication is the increased potential for experiencing independent channels at the different antennas.
-Here, it is shown that there is not only a clear channel hardening effect reducing the small-scale fading effects but also, by evaluating the covariance matrix, it is established that also the large-scale fading characteristics show a diversity gain; an effect that is more prominent in LoS than in OLoS.
+The assumption that there are almost always (a few or several) strong links in D-MIMO systems is confirmed, and a quantification based on measurement data is provided, showing what one can expect from a real scenario.
+Another characteristic of D-MIMO that supports ultra-reliable communication is the increased potential for experiencing independent channels at the different antennas.
+The results show that there is not only a clear channel hardening effect reducing the small-scale fading effects but also, by evaluating the covariance matrix, it is established that the large-scale fading characteristics also show a diversity gain; an effect that is more prominent in \gls{los} than in \gls{olos}.
 In our scenario a 10~dB fading margin is sufficient for URLLC with negligible outage when using MRT.
 In dynamic D-MIMO scenarios there are both spatial and temporal non-stationarities that need to be taken into account, which are here thoroughly investigated.
-Finally, key channel parameters such as path gain, large-scale fading, small-scale fading, RMS delay spread are evaluated; these are essential in order to achieve an accurate channel model, for which we here provide a step-by-step recipe to achieve spatial consistency, and that can be used for system development and evaluations of D-MIMO in industrial environments.
+Finally, key channel parameters such as path gain, large-scale fading, small-scale fading, and \gls{rms} delay spread are evaluated; these are essential in order to achieve an accurate channel model, for which we here provide a step-by-step recipe to achieve spatial consistency, and that can be used for system development and evaluations of D-MIMO in similar industrial environments.
+For industrial environments with moving machinery or robots, further measurements are needed to capture the channel effects on Doppler and the parameters concerning correlation in time.
+The channel model has been implemented and validated, showing a good match and highlighting the applicability of the model.

 \appendices